Kirk Dunn

-Kirk Andrew Dunn (February 4, 1964) is an actor, writer, and fibre artist best known for his use of texture and colour in knitting, and most particularly, for the giant triptych installation, "Stitched Glass," and the one-man show he co-wrote and tours about that work, The Knitting Pilgrim.
+Kirk Andrew Dunn (February 4, 1964) is a Canadian actor, writer, and fibre artist best known for his use of texture and colour in knitting.
+His works include a giant triptych installation, "Stitched Glass," and a one-man show he co-wrote and tours about that work, The Knitting Pilgrim.

 Early life

 Kirk Dunn was born on February 4, 1964, in Kingston, Ontario.
 His father, the Reverend Zander Dunn, presided at St. Paul's Presbyterian Church on Amherst Island.
 His family relocated to Guyana for three years before settling in North Bay, Ontario.
 Dunn moved to Toronto to attend York University, where he studied performance between 1983 and 1987, graduating with a Bachelor of Fine Arts Honours in Theatre Performance.

 Career

 Acting

 Dunn trained in theatre performance at York University and after graduation branched out into film and television.
-He obtained the lead role in the critically acclaimed short film, Like A Dream: The Mario Lanza Story (1989), written and directed by John Martins-Manteiga, which screened at the Cannes Film Festival International Critics' Week Short Film Competition in 1990.
+He obtained the lead role in the short film, Like A Dream: The Mario Lanza Story (1989), written and directed by John Martins-Manteiga, which screened at the Cannes Film Festival International Critics' Week Short Film Competition in 1990.

 Other film appearances include 20th Century Fox's comedy, Trapped in Paradise (1994), and Day Pass (1997).

-In the mid-1990s, Dunn landed a role on TVO/PBS's The Adventures of Dudley the Dragon, an award-winning Canadian children's television series akin to Barney and Friends.
-Dudley the Dragon finds himself in a foreign, modern world but is assisted by two 10-year-olds and a host of guest characters played by Canadian celebrities (Jackie Burroughs, Graham Greene, Ann-Marie MacDonald, Rick Mercer, Eric Peterson, Mary Walsh).
+In the mid-1990s, Dunn landed a role on TVO/PBS's The Adventures of Dudley the Dragon, a Canadian children's television series.
 Dunn played Dudley, concealed in an eight-foot-tall green dragon puppet suit for seasons three through to five (1995 – 1997).

 Dunn continued to act for the theatre with stage credits including Dads!
-The Musical (Charlottetown Festival, 1994/95); Romeo and Juliet (Ford Centre, Shakespeare in Action, 1996); The Affections of May (1994), Dads!
-The Musical (1995),The War Show (1996), A Flea in Her Ear (1997), and Don't Dress for Dinner (1999) for Drayton Entertainment; and Merlin and The Complete Works of William Shakespeare (Abridged) for Toronto's Young People's Theatre (2001/02).
+The Musical (Charlottetown Festival, 1994/95);Romeo and Juliet (Ford Centre, Shakespeare in Action, 1996); The Affections of May (1994), Dads!
+The Musical(1995),The War Show (1996), A Flea in Her Ear (1997), and Don't Dress for Dinner (1999) for Drayton Entertainment; and Merlin and The Complete Works of William Shakespeare (Abridged) for Toronto's Young People's Theatre(2001/02).

 In 2000, Dunn was cast in the title role of Billy Bishop Goes to War, a monodrama about the Canadian WWI fighter pilot, produced by The Gypsy Theatre in Fort Erie, Ontario.
-Accompanied by pianist Don Simpson, Dunn played the show in rep to great acclaim, and he reprised the role for a province-wide tour of Ontario in 2002 with Ergo Arts Theatre (Toronto, Ontario), which they remounted again in 2005 with Dunn in the lead.
+Accompanied by pianist Don Simpson, Dunn played the show in rep to acclaim, and he reprised the role for a province-wide tour of Ontario in 2002 with Ergo Arts Theatre (Toronto, Ontario), which they remounted again in 2005 with Dunn in the lead.

 In 2019, Dunn started performing and touring his multidisciplinary solo show, The Knitting Pilgrim.